sauliuz/angularjs-mobile/README.md

 ### *Angularjs mobile application*

 Example AngularJS application with the use of Ratchet front end framework and featuring animated transitions and `$http` cummunication with 3rd party web services.
-Serves as reference to [tutorial on HTMLCenter.com] (http://www.htmlcenter.com/blog/how-to-build-angularjs-based-native-mobile-application/)
-Includes example of primitive server backend coded in PHP
+For code samples see the [practical tutorial on htmlcenter](https://www.htmlcenter.com/blog/how-to-build-angularjs-based-native-mobile-application/).
+It includes example of primitive server backend coded in PHP as well.

 ### *To install:*
 Add the project files to `www` directory of your PhoneGap framework.